Bounds for sets with few distances distinct modulo a prime ideal: Introduction

-\end{theorem} For sets in a sphere, projective spaces, or polynomial association schemes, Theorem~\ref{thm:modp} can be analogously obtained.
+\end{theorem} For sets in a sphere, several projective spaces, or $Q$-polynomial association schemes, Theorem~\ref{thm:modp} can be analogously obtained.
 However, the $r$-concentric spherical version is still open.
-The assumption $D(X) \subset \mathbb{Z}$ in Theorem~\ref{thm:modp} is surely strong, and the sets which can be applied the theorem are restricted.
-In this paper, we extend Theorem~\ref{thm:modp} for the ring of integers $\mathcal{O}_K$ of any algebraic number field $K$, and any prime ideal $\mathfrak{p}$ of it.
+The assumption $D(X) \subset \mathbb{Z}$ in Theorem~\ref{thm:modp} is surely strong, and the sets to which the theorem can be applied are restricted.
+In this paper, we extend Theorem~\ref{thm:modp} to the ring of integers $\mathcal{O}_K$ of an algebraic number field $K$, and any prime ideal $\mathfrak{p}$ of it.
+Note that throughout this paper, we fix an embedding of $K$ into $\mathbb{C}$, and $K$ is interpreted as a subfield of $\mathbb{C}$.
 We use Koornwinder's method to prove this mod-$\mathfrak{p}$ upper bound.
-However the method to prove the linearly independence of polynomial functions is quite new.
-In the proof, the localization $A_{\mathfrak{p}}$ of $A=\mathcal{O}_K$ by a prime ideal $\mathfrak{p}$ plays a key role and Nakayama's lemma is applied for a certain key finitely generated $A_{\mathfrak{p}}$-module.
-This method is purely algebraic and uniformly applicable for spherical cases, different projective spaces, or polynomial association schemes.
+However the method to prove the linear independence of polynomial functions is new.
+In the proof, the localization $A_{\mathfrak{p}}$ of $A=\mathcal{O}_K$ by a prime ideal $\mathfrak{p}$ plays a key role and Nakayama's lemma is applied for a certain finitely generated $A_{\mathfrak{p}}$-module.
+This method is purely algebraic and uniformly applicable to the polynomial spaces \cite{G89}, \cite[Sections 14--16]{Gb}, which includes the Euclidean sphere, the real, complex or quaternionic projective spaces (see \cite{DL98,L92} for the theory of $s$-distance set in these projective spaces), or $Q$-polynomial association schemes (which include the theory of $L$-intersecting family as codes of Johnson or Hamming schemes) \cite{D73}.

-The paper is summarized as follows.
-In Section \ref{sec:2}, we give a basic terminologies or results about algebraic number fields.
+The paper is organized as follows.
+In Section \ref{sec:2}, we introduce basic terminology and results about algebraic number fields.
 In Section \ref{sec:3}, we prove a generalization of Theorem~\ref{thm:modp} (mod-$\mathfrak{p}$ bound) for the ring of integers $\mathcal{O}_K$ of an algebraic number field $K$ and a prime ideal $\mathfrak{p}\subset \mathcal{O}_K$.
 We also comment on the version of the theorem for an ideal that may not be prime.
-In Section~\ref{sec:4}, we extend the LRS type theorem proved in \cite{N11}.
+In Section~\ref{sec:4}, we extend the LRS type theorem proved in \cite{LRS77,N11}.
 Namely, if the cardinality of an $s$-distance set is relatively large, then a certain ratio of squared distances must be an algebraic integer (see Theorem~\ref{thm:LRS}).
 We explain the relationship between the LRS type theorem and mod-$\mathfrak{p}$ bound, which can refine an upper bound on the size of an $s$-distance set with given distances.